 The presence of unlit equipment on airport aprons can be a significant hazard to taxiing aircraft.
-For this reason, it is important that the reflective material on all equipment should be kept clean and in good condition at all times.
+For this reason, it is important that the reflective material on all equipment should always be kept clean and in good condition.

 All vehicles and equipment operating on aprons shall be equipped with standard safety markings prescribed for apron service vehicles.